Waiting

 How to set up a Wait node

-Section titled “How to set up a Wait node”- On your canvas, add the Wait node after a previous action that produces data.
+Section titled “How to set up a Wait node”- Add the Wait node to your canvas after an action that produces data.

-- Open the node’s settings and choose your “Resume Condition” mode (Time interval / specified time / webhook).
+- Open the node’s settings and choose how you want the workflow to resume (Time interval, specified time, or webhook).

 - For example, select “After Time Interval” and set “10 minutes”.

-- If you choose “On Webhook Call”, you’ll get a variable like
+- If you choose “On Webhook Call”, you’ll get a URL that you can send to an external system to resume the workflow.

 Best practices & things to watch